-If you have an undergraduate degree in computer science, chemistry, biochemistry, mathematics or another STEM field, an online biomedical engineering master’s degree can open up several possible career paths in academia, industry, and healthcare.
+If you have an undergraduate degree in computer science, chemistry, biochemistry, mathematics or another STEM field, an online biomedical engineering master’s degree can open several possible career paths in academia, industry, and healthcare.
 Biomedical engineers help solve global health issues and improve quality of life through engineering.
 The pay is also lucrative, as biomedical engineers earn an average annual salary of $85,620.

 Online Master’s in Biomedical Engineering Degree Program Ranking Guidelines